Simula-COMPLEX/WTSPublic/README.md

 # APD-DT
 A tool for automated creation and operation of digital twins for automatic medicine dispensers.
-This work is a part of Welfare Technology Solution (WTS) project.
+This work is a part of the Welfare Technology Solution (WTS) project.

 [//]: # (The repository contains open-source implementation)

+## Related Publication
+* Hassan Sartaj, Shaukat Ali, Tao Yue, and Kjetil Moberg.
+"Model‐based digital twins of medicine dispensers for healthcare IoT applications." *Software: Practice and Experience* (2024); 1-21. doi: 10.1002/spe.3311 [[Preprint]](https://arxiv.org/abs/2312.04662)

 ## Basic Requirements